I've decided to have another go at Suzy Jimmy Falls on

 Creek is a long chute of standing waves and whitewater against bluffs.
 To my left upstream Richland Creek is

-a placid pool calm as can be and at the north end of this tranquil pool I can see where the old road crosses.
+a placid pool calm as can be and at the north end of this tranquil pool I can see where an old road crosses.

 From my vantage point atop the bluff, Richland Creek is over 400 feet below.
 That's 400 feet down to Suzy Jimmy and 400 feet back up, I had better think about this a little.
 While sitting on a convenient downed tree